Tens of thousands protest in Spain over gang rape acquittal - Journal du Cameroun

 – Online petition –

-An online petition calling for the disqualification of the judges who acquitted the men had gathered more than 1.2 million signatures by Saturday.
+An online petition calling for the disqualification of the judges who passed the sentence gathered more than 1.2 million signatures by Saturday.

 The issue also hogged the headlines of newspapers all around the country and an order of Carmelite nuns added their voices to the wave of condemnation of the court judgement.